-If you are working extensively with forms - e.g. previewing them, testing them in your website and so on - our request monitoring algorithms may flag your requests as suspicious - this is because a lot of requests are received in a short space of time - you will then see an error message similar to one shown below - the (1) in brackets is an error code indicating that the request was blocked.
+If you are working extensively with forms - e.g. testing them in your website - our request monitoring algorithms may flag your requests as suspicious - this is because a lot of requests are received in a short space of time - you will then see an error message similar to one shown below - the (1) in brackets is an error code indicating that the request was blocked.

 Creating a Form

 To create a form, go to Forms | Manage Forms and click on Add Form.

 You can then enter

 - Form Type - select from a number of ready-made form types that will - the appropriate form elements will be automatically added to your form as a starting point.
 If you don't select a Form Type you'll need to start building your form elements from scratch.